AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-In the construction of a Magento page, a layout is a series of blocks assembled in a hierarchy, representing the structure of the page.
+In the construction of a Commerce page, a layout is a series of blocks assembled in a hierarchy, representing the structure of the page.

-Page layout files focus on the highest level of page structure (header, footer, main content area, left sidebar, etc.).
+Page layout files focus on the highest level of page structure (header, footer, main content area, left sidebar, and so on).
 Layout files then assemble content (blocks) into these different areas on the page.

 _Term attributes:_

-* _Field: design, magento software_
+* _Field: design, commerce software_
 * _Related terms: layout instructions, block_

 ### layout instructions